Ldaxar/BooleanQueryParser/README.md

 - relational:&nbsp;**< > <= >=**
 - equality:&nbsp;&nbsp;&nbsp;**== !=**
 - and or: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**&& ||**
+- special: **->** <br/>
+Special operator -> checks whenever element is present in collection or not(A -> [word1, word2, word3])

 ### What is the difference between BQP and bunch of if-else statements?
 It allows you to have dynamic conditions.
-Whenever your conditional logic changes, if-else java blocks have to be rewritten, application has to be re-builded and re-dployed.
+Whenever your conditional logic changes, if-else java blocks have to be rewritten, application has to be re-builded and re-deployed.
 In case of BQP you just deploy modified query.<br/>
 Therefore it is useful whenever you deal with parts of application logic that are highly volatile.
 ## 2. How it works?
 It is absolutely trivial to use.